|Nutritional Guidelines (per serving)|

 - 1 tbsp. hot water

-In a large bowl mix together the oatmeal, salt, and bicarbonate of soda.
-Then drizzle in the melted fat and stir vigorously to a thick paste, add the hot water and mix again.
+In a large bowl, mix together the oatmeal, salt, and bicarbonate of soda.
+Then drizzle in the melted fat and stir vigorously until a thick paste is formed.
+Then add the hot water and mix again.

 Cut the paste into two small balls, sprinkle a work surface with oatmeal and roll each ball on the surface to coat and to prevent sticking.
 Knead each ball for a few minutes until the mixture starts to dry slightly and stops sticking to the surface.
 Add a little more oatmeal as required but use sparingly, you do not want the cakes to become too dry.

-Roll each ball into roughly ¼"/ ½cm thick disc, then cut into quarters.
+Roll each ball into roughly ¼ inch (1/2 cm.) thick disc, then cut into quarters.

-Place on a greased baking sheet and bake for 30 mins in the oven or until brown at the edges.
+Place the oatcake dough on a greased baking sheet and bake for 30 minutes in the oven or until brown at the edges.

 Alternatively, the oatcakes can be cooked in a hot frying pan, 3 mins on each side.